mcci-catena/Catena-Sketches/catena4801_simple/README.md

 ### Select the Serial interface

-When you select a board, the default Serial interface is set to `Generic serial`, which only uses First Hardware Serial of Catena 4801.
-As this sketch uses both hardware Serials, it is necessary to select the option `Two HW Serial`.
+When you select a board, the default Serial interface is set to `Generic serial`, which only uses first hardware serial of Catena 4801.
+The RS-485 module in Catena uses the second hardware serial for modbus(RTU) communication.
+As this sketch uses RS-485 communication, it is necessary to select `Two HW Serial` in Serial interface.

 ### Installing the required libraries